How colleges are preparing for a new public health threat: monkeypox

 Now, she's relying on that same team to respond to a new health threat: monkeypox.

-"There's a lot of fear, a lot of concern," Connor says.
+"There's a lot of fear, a lot of concern," Conner says.
 "So we want to educate people."
 Her team is putting together guidance detailing monkeypox signs and symptoms, and what a student should do if they think they might be infected.
-Monkeypox is much less contagious than COVID-19, but Connor says it's a school's job to be prepared.
+Monkeypox is much less contagious than COVID-19, but Conner says it's a school's job to be prepared.

 Ahead of the new school year, colleges across the country are repurposing the tools they developed during the pandemic to address the monkeypox outbreak, which the White House recently declared a public health emergency.
 It's a different virus, with different risks, and colleges are having to adapt, says Dr. Lindsey Mortenson of the American College Health Association (ACHA).